Lord-of-Waffles/InfoSec24/Week6September2024!.md

   ## b)

 So that's what I did!
 First step is again to install Hashcat, but this time on my host machine which is running Windows.
-I chose downloaded the binaries version from their website:
+I downloaded the binaries version from their website:

 ![image](https://github.com/user-attachments/assets/e20a0412-2d2e-4e32-8dd3-dee8a5c1b3f3)